ryichando/webpapers/README.md

 `index.html` will be generated in the `papers` directory, which you can browse on your favorite web browsers.
 You may edit `config.ini` in the directory to change settings.

-# Simple Rules
+# Some rules

-  - When multiple PDFs are provided, `main.pdf` should be the primary paper PDF.
+  - When multiple PDFs are provided, `main.pdf` should be the primary paper PDF